elyasaddo/MERMachineLearning/views/articles/classification.md

  2. German philosopher Friedrich Nietzsche, who said that “without music, life would be a mistake”

+ Note: Supervised Learning: training data has been correctly labeled
+        instead of the machine having to create groups on its own
+ Note: Classification provides discrete labels instead of the continuous
+        nature of regression.

 #Classification
  2. Traditional
  single-label classification is concerned with learning from